Alina Mungiu-Pippidi: Romanian Academic Society: 1995–2007

-Professor at Hertie School of Governance in Berlin: 2007-2023
+Hertie School of Governance in Berlin: 2007–2023

-For fifteen years, between 2007 and 2023, Alina Mungiu-Pippidi held the Chair of Democracy Studies at Hertie School of Governance in Berlin, Germany, where she tenured as a professor of Democracy Studies.
+For fifteen years, between 2007 and 2023, Mungiu-Pippidi held the chair of Democracy Studies at Hertie School of Governance in Berlin, Germany, where she tenured as a professor of Democracy Studies.

-During this time, Alina Mungiu-Pippidi was a visiting scholar at Oxford (St Antony's College, 2010–2014), LUISS (Libera Università Internazionale degli Studi Sociali) - Guido Carli in Rome (2019) and Sciences Po in Paris (2022).
+During this time, Mungiu-Pippidi was a visiting scholar at Oxford (St Antony's College, 2010–2014), LUISS (Libera Università Internazionale degli Studi Sociali) - Guido Carli in Rome (2019) and Sciences Po in Paris (2022).

-Between 2012 and 2017, Alina Mungiu-Pippidi was the designer and co-principal investigator of ANTICORRP, a 10 million euro European Seventh Framework Research Project on the effectiveness of good governance policies.
+Between 2012 and 2017, Mungiu-Pippidi was the designer and co-principal investigator of ANTICORRP, a 10 million euro European Seventh Framework Research Project on the effectiveness of good governance policies.
 The results of the project's investigations were published in a 4-volume series, The Anticorruption Report.

 She was also a contributor to DIGIWHIST, a Horizon 20-20 project (2015–2018) which resulted in the creation of EU's public procurement scoreboard, the open public contracts’ repository Opentender.eu and the public accountability tools repository Europam.eu.

-Professor at LUISS Guido Carli, Rome: 2023-present
+LUISS Guido Carli, Rome: 2023–present

-Since September 2023, Alina Mungiu-Pippidi is Professor of Comparative Public Policy at LUISS (Libera Università Internazionale degli Studi Sociali) - Guido Carli in Rome, Italy.
+In September 2023, Mungiu-Pippidi was appointed professor of Comparative Public Policy at LUISS (Libera Università Internazionale degli Studi Sociali) - Guido Carli in Rome, Italy.

-She is also the academic coordinator of BridgeGap, which is a Horizon Europe research and innovation project, funded by the European Union.